If you are planning a trip to Big Bear, read on to find a list of some of the best things to do in Big Bear, both in summer and in winter.

 With its cute log cabins, cozy village atmosphere and stunning nature Big Bear Lake is the perfect place to escape hectic city life.

-Big Bear Lake is loved by outdoor enthusiasts all year round but even if you are not into the outdoors there is plenty to do in and around Big Bear Lake.
-These are my recommendations for what to do in Big Bear.
+Big Bear is loved by outdoor enthusiasts all year round but even if you are not into the outdoors there is plenty to do in and around Big Bear Lake.
+These are my recommendations for things to do in Big Bear.

 1. Try Some of the Water Sports on Big Bear Lake